-Deborah has studied in Japan with Tadashi Suzuki, trained in the work of Ettiene Decroux, Rasaboxes with Richard Schechner and has created a successful pedagogy for performance and teaching.
+Deborah studied in Japan with Tadashi Suzuki, trained in the work of Ettiene Decroux, Rasaboxes with Richard Schechner and has created a successful pedagogy for performance and teaching.
 She was a regular sessional lecturer for many years at La Trobe University, University of Western Sydney and University of Wollongong, where her roles included undergraduate teaching, supervision, course design and direction of productions.
-She has also been invited to lead workshops at Monash University, Victoria University, NIDA, Beit Zvi in Tel Aviv, Aristotle University, Greece and in New Zealand.
+She has also been invited to lead workshops at Monash University, Victoria University, Deakin University, NIDA, Beit Zvi in Tel Aviv, Aristotle University, Greece, University of Visual and Performing Arts, Colombo, Sri Lanka and in New Zealand.
 Deborah has been the recipient of a number of grants and has presented her work at conferences, including: the CDE conference at University of Bamberg, Germany, with a compilation video of her work, entitled Memory, Place, Reconciliation and the Body; the only Australian invited to Odin theatre’s 40th Anniversary symposium and festival in Aarhus, Denmark; the International Congress of Jewish Theatre in Vienna (as a guest of the Australian Embassy).
-Deborah is an artist in residence at Footscray Community Arts Centre.
-She completed a Masters in Performance at Victoria University with ‘Here and There – Then and Now’, a video/installation/performance work looking at wedding rituals of Jewish and Muslim women, and recently her practice-led PhD at La Trobe University, which explored using contemporary performance languages to communicate the stories/experiences of ex-soldiers who fought in global conflicts.
+Deborah was artist in residence at FCAC.
+She completed a Masters in Performance at Victoria University and her practice-led PhD at La Trobe University (Australian Postgraduate Award recipient).